solidusio/edgeguides/getting-started/testing-setup.md

 # Testing Setup

-Some of our tests we present in the guide examples utilize non-standard requirements that can be appended to your local rails helper.
-These additions will help provide an error free learning experience!
-Let's start with our gemfile to make sure we have required dependencies:
+Some of the tests we present in the guide examples utilize non-standard requirements that can be appended to your local rails helper.
+These additions will help provide an error-free learning experience!
+Let's start with our Gemfile to make sure we have the required dependencies:

 {% code title="Gemfile" %}
 ```ruby